-Security is top of mind for many school districts so there’s been a push to adopt video surveillance solutions that can help monitor students and enable a more rapid response in the event of an active shooter event.
+Security is top of mind for many school districts, so there’s been a push to adopt video surveillance solutions that can help monitor students and enable a more rapid response in an active shooter event.

 The traditional teaching model has changed.
-According to an article by Ingram Micro, teachers can use any or all of the following technologies in modern classrooms.
-Consider how many SaaS and HaaS sales opportunities you have with the following:
+Teachers can use any or all of the following technologies in modern classrooms.
+For example, consider how many Software as a Service (SaaS) and Hardware as a Service (HaaS) sales opportunities you have with the following:

-- LCD displays, projectors, projector screens – What you’d consider a traditional classroom now uses a variety of display types to give students more engaging lessons.
+- LCDs, projectors, projector screens – What you’d consider a traditional classroom now uses various display types to give students more engaging lessons.

-- Webcams, IP video cameras, microphones – Lessons can be webcast for students unable to physically attend class.
+- Webcams, IP video cameras, microphones – Lessons can be webcast for students unable to attend class physically.

-- Interactive whiteboards – With flipped learning, whiteboards play a key role in giving access to lessons and demonstrations to everyone in the class, whether they’re physically present or not.
+- Interactive whiteboards – With flipped learning, whiteboards play a crucial role in giving access to lessons and demonstrations to everyone in the class, whether they’re physically present or not.
 Additionally, leveraging multimedia presentations addresses the many different ways people learn.

-- Wireless presentation gateways – It’s important to be able to project or display presentations and course materials to any number of different devices.
+- Wireless presentation gateways – It’s essential to be able to project or display presentations and course materials to any number of different devices.
 A presentation gateway gives educators the ability to do so.

 - On-demand video servers – Videos can be powerful teaching tools.
 Not only can they be more engaging, but lessons and presentations can be viewed anyplace/anytime.
-By adding indexing, videos can be searchable by topic, presenter and more.
+In addition, by adding indexing, videos can be searchable by topic, presenter and more.

 - Team collaboration/persistent chat apps – Enable real-time teacher-student and student-student Q&A and information sharing.
-Text chats can easily be switched to voice and/or video if necessary.
+Text chats can easily be switched to voice or video.
 Additionally, past communications are archived and searchable.

-It was just a couple months ago that Louisiana’s governor declared a state of emergency due to a Ransomware attack on the state’s school districts.
-Every district in every state should have taken notice and now have concerns about how malware can negatively impact them.
+Hackers and ransomware groups continue to target schools.
+In a stunning example from March 2022, 820,000 New York City public school students’ data was compromised in a cyberattack.
+School districts in every state are aware of the incident, and many have concerns about how malware can negatively impact them.
 This is your opening to sell security as a service, firewall management, patch management, mobile device management, RMM, and more.

 4Backup and disaster recovery

-In the event network security fails to keep bad actors from compromising data, or a school suffers from the most common enemy of data—it’s own users who unwittingly delete something they shouldn’t have, a good backup and disaster recovery solution should be available.
+In the event network security fails to keep bad actors from compromising data, or a school suffers from the most common enemy of data – its users who unwittingly delete something they shouldn’t have, a good backup and disaster recovery solution should be available.

-Every school needs to accept some type of payment from students or parents for things like tuition, lunch programs, extracurricular events, and after-school care programs.
-There’s been a shift away from cash to credit cards due to increased ease, security, and tracking of electronic payments.
-Earlier this year, Chris Yurko, director of business development at First American Payment Systems told XaaS Journal that MSPs not only can sell payments, they should.
+Every school needs to accept payment from students or parents for things like tuition, lunch programs, extracurricular events, and after-school care programs.
+There’s been a shift from cash to credit cards due to increased ease, security, and tracking of electronic payments.
+Earlier this year, Chris Yurko, VP of Integrated Payments at First American Payment Systems, told XaaS Journal that MSPs not only can sell payments but they should.
 “If you don’t sell payments, you’re missing out on the opportunity to make your relationship stickier, to upsell additional services – and you’re missing out on recurring revenue.
 You’re leaving money on the table,” says Yurko.
-In fact, Yurko goes on to explain that residual income from payment processing can easily reach six figures.
+Yurko explains that residual income from payment processing can easily reach six figures.

-Digital signage is in use all over schools and campuses today, creating a lucrative HaaS opportunity as well as an opportunity to provide content management services.
-Cafeterias use digital signage to display the current and upcoming menu; athletic centers use digital signage to promote upcoming games and events; and common areas use digital signage to share general information about the school and events.
-Outdoor signage is used to inform parents and the community about current and upcoming events.
+Digital signage is used all over schools and campuses today, creating a lucrative HaaS opportunity and an opportunity to provide content management services.
+For example, cafeterias use digital signage to display the current and upcoming menu; athletic centers use digital signage to promote upcoming games and events, and common areas use digital signage to share general information about the school and events.
+In addition, outdoor signage is used to inform parents and the community about current and upcoming events.

-Managed print has been around for a long time, but the service still has a vital role to play in education.
-Despite a shift to digital learning, many schools still rely heavily on copy machines and paper to print off lessons for students.
+Managed print services have been around for a long time, but they still have a vital role in education.
+Despite a shift to digital learning, many schools still rely heavily on copy machines and paper to print lessons for students.